Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

-* What are the cost and RIO of moving to the cloud.
+* What are the cost and RIO of moving to the cloud?

 * question 2

-* How will security, compliance, and data privacy be ensured.
+* How will security, compliance, and data privacy be ensured?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*